-For off campus options you may contact the Stockton Police Department at 209-937-8377 www.stocktongov.com/police for non emergencies.
+For off campus options you may contact the Stockton Police Department at 209-937-8377 or www.stocktonca.gov/departments/police for non emergencies.
 You should always dial 9-1-1 for emergency situations.
 The Stockton Police Department encourages anyone who is the victim or witness to any crime to promptly report the incident to the police.
 Because police reports are public records under state law, the Stockton Police Department cannot hold reports of crime in confidence.